zhangyuanwei/node-siri/README.md

 Submit an issue on github with a [pastebin](http://pastebin.com) (or equivilant) of the output of the following commands:

+_You should be running these commands from the main `node-siri` directory, where `siri.js` is located._

     pwd
     ls -la
     cat config.json